WildEyeConservation/TrapTagger/README.md

 - Go to the AWS S3 console in your browser
 - Click 'create bucket'
 - Give that bucket a useful name and save it for later
-- Select your desired AWS region and click 'create bucket'
+- Select your desired AWS region
+- Unselect the 'Block all public access' option and click 'create bucket'
 - Select your newly created bucket and select the permissions tab
 - Set the bucket policy to the following, replacing: